11 Lesser Known Rules to Learn for Your First Time Backpacking

 You don’t just want to bury your poo, but your dog’s too!
 Although you can’t quite control where your dog poops, you can control how you clean it up.

-Again, dig a hole, next, get some dirt on your shovel and use the dirt as a buffer to gently push the poop into the hole.
-The object is to have a poop-free shovel.
+Again, dig a hole, next, get some dirt on your trowel and use the dirt as a buffer to gently push the poop into the hole.
+The object is to have a poop-free trowel.
 Then bury the poop.
 That easy!
 A plastic, lightweight shovel that clips on to your pack is an excellent option.

-Check out my backpacking packing list to see which shovel we love to bring with us backpacking.
+Check out my backpacking packing list to see which trowel we love to bring with us backpacking.

 Note: Some areas, for example Mount Whitney and Mount Shasta in California, require that you pack out your human waste in “wag-bags”, so always be sure to know your local regulations any time you go out backpacking.